roq-trading/roq-ansible-monitor/README.md

 NGINX is useful as a front-end for the services without requiring ports to be published to the host.

-NGINX also solves the problem of bridging between Roq gateways running on the host and Prometheus.
+NGINX also solves the problem of bridging between Prometheus (container) and the Roq gateways (running on the host).

 > We don't want the containers to run unconfined (have access to the host) and the
 > only way to bridge metrics from the gateways (running natively on the host) into